-This statement has been prepared by the Trustees to demonstrate how the Funds have complied with the governance standards introduced under the Occupational Pension Schemes (Charges and Governance) Regulations 2015.
-It covers the scheme year to 31 March 2022 and seven key areas relating to the Open Fund Defined Contribution Section (DC Section):
+This statement has been prepared by the Trustee Directors to demonstrate how the Funds have complied with the governance standards introduced under the Occupational Pension Schemes (Charges and Governance) Regulations 2015.
+It covers the scheme year to 31 March 2023 and seven key areas relating to the Open Fund Defined Contribution Section (DC Section):

-- 1. The investment strategy relating to the DC default investment arrangement - 2.
-The performance of the DC Section investments - 3.
-The financial transactions made within the DC Section - 4.
-The charges and transaction costs within the DC Section - 5.
-The Trustees' compliance with knowledge and understanding requirements - 6.
-Appointment of Trustees - 7.
+- 1. Investment strategy relating to the DC default investment arrangement - 2.
+Performance of the DC Section investments - 3.
+Financial transactions made within the DC Section - 4.
+Charges and transaction costs within the DC Section - 5.
+The Trustee Directors' compliance with knowledge and understanding requirements - 6.
+Appointment of Trustee Directors - 7.
 Membership engagement